Abhijit Banerjee: Early life and education

-Abhijit Banerjee was born to a Bengali family in Mumbai.
-His father, Dipak Banerjee, was a professor of economics at Presidency College, Calcutta, and his mother Nirmala Banerjee (née Patankar), a professor of economics at the Centre for Studies in Social Sciences, Calcutta.
-His father, Dipak Banerjee, earned a PhD in economics from the London School of Economics.
+Banerjee was born to a Bengali father and a Marathi mother in Mumbai.
+His father, Dipak Banerjee, was a professor of economics at Presidency College, Calcutta, and received his PhD from the London School of Economics under the supervision of Richard Lipsey.
+His mother, Nirmala (née Patankar) Banerjee was a professor at the Centre for Studies in Social Sciences, Calcutta.